SUPERCILEX/personal-website/_posts/projects/2023-03-24-fast-unix-commands.md

 parallel execution.
 Thus, the goal is to schedule one task per directory and execute each task in parallel.

-Doing this for copies is relatively easy: iterate through every directory, spawning a new task when a directory is encountered and copying files inplace.
+Doing this for copies is relatively easy: iterate through every directory, spawn a new task when a directory is encountered and copy files in place.
 File removal is far more interesting because you cannot remove a directory until all of its children (including subdirectories) have been fully removed.
 As a consequence, file removal tasks must wait until their children have completed before finally removing the current directory.
 Unfortunately, this approach is slow: memory and time must be spent keeping track of child tasks, and children must somehow notify their parents of completion.